elankath/mcmdesign/src/mcm_facilities.md

 ```
 ### MachineSet

 A [MachineSet](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.47.0/pkg/apis/machine/v1alpha1#MachineSet) is to a [Machine](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.47.0/pkg/apis/machine/v1alpha1#Machine) in an analogue of what a [ReplicaSet](https://pkg.go.dev/k8s.io/api/apps/v1#ReplicaSet) is to a [Pod](https://pkg.go.dev/k8s.io/api/core/v1#Pod).
 A `MachineSet` ensures that the specified number of `Machines` are running at any given time.
 A `MachineSet` is rarely rarely created directly.
-It is generated owned by its parent [MachineDeployment](#machinedeployment)
+It is generally owned by its parent [MachineDeployment](#machinedeployment) and its `ObjectMetadata.OwnerReferenes` slice has a reference to the parent deployment.

+`MachineSet` struct is defined as follows:
 ```go
 type MachineSet struct {
 	metav1.ObjectMeta